hmrc/income-tax-mtd-end-to-end-service-guide/source/documentation/index.md

 ### Bridging software

-Some customers may wish to integrate their existing software solution for record keeping with Making Tax Digital for Income Tax by using another product that can submit quarterly updates, make a final declaration and view tax liabilities.
+Some customers may wish to integrate their existing software solution for record keeping along with another product that can submit quarterly updates, make a final declaration and view tax liabilities.
 We refer to these products as 'bridging products'.

 Customers who choose to use bridging software must digitally link it to their record-keeping software.
 This will ensure that customers meet their obligations when they use multiple compatible software products which collectively meet the [minimum functionality standards](/guides/income-tax-mtd-end-to-end-service-guide/documentation/how-to-integrate.html#minimum-functionality-standards) set out in this guide.